Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Dominant states in

 Similarly, we obtain $\langle 2\rangle_d$-states as many as

-where $(d-2)!$ reflects the need to maintain a single completely ordered direction, while the bracket indicates the need for at least a perfect axis.
-Obviously, eq.\ \ref{wd_2} is smaller than and negligible with respect to eq.\ \ref{wd_1} in the large $L$ limit.
+where the denominator inside the bracket indicates the need for at least a perfect axis, whereas the numerator chooses a colour and an orientation, in addition to a pre-factor arising from the choices of colours and orientations.
+Obviously, eq.\ \ref{wd_2} is smaller than and negligible compared with eq.\ \ref{wd_1} in the large $L$ limit.
 The same applies to all $\langle n\rangle_d$-states up to $n=d-1$, which is $v(d-1;d)=0$.
 Therefore, we reach

 Here, we retain $v(0;d)$ because we have not estimated it.